Could Frequent Headaches Mean a Brain Tumor?

 But in reality, that very rarely is the case.

-While brain tumors can produce headaches, they usually have other symptoms as well, says Andrew Sloan, MD, director of the UH Brain Tumor and Neuro-Oncology Center.
+While brain tumors can produce headaches, they usually have other symptoms as well, says Herbert B. Newton, MD, medical director of the Brain Tumor Center at University Hospitals Seidman Cancer Center.

 What Causes the Pain

 Almost all people have headaches during their life.
 The brain tissue doesn’t have pain-sensitive nerve fibers and doesn’t feel pain.
 But other parts of the head can be responsible for a headache including:

 - A network of nerves that extends over the scalp

 - Certain nerves in the face, mouth, and throat

 - Muscles of the head, neck, and shoulders

 - Blood vessels found along the surface and at the base of the brain

 Headaches vary greatly in terms of the location and intensity of the pain, and how often they occur.